ItzMelton/Back/README.md

 # Back
-A Tshock plugin that teleports you back to your last death point
+A Tshock plugin that teleports you back to your last death position

 ## How to Install
 1. Download the `.dll` file.